barchart/marketdata-api-js/docs/content/appendices/price_formats.md

 #### Base Codes (Alternative to Unit Codes)

-A parallel concept, called a  "base code" exists.
+A parallel concept called a  "base code" exists.
 A "base code" is a number; whereas a "unit code" is a single character string.
 These terms are often used interchangeably.
 Here is the mapping:

 | Unit Code (```String```) | Base Code (```Number```) |
 |:---:|:---:|